tbidne/shrun/configuration.md

 `shrun` can be configured by either CLI args or a `toml` config file.
 Most arguments exist in both formats -- where they have the same name -- though some exist only as CLI args.
 The following describes the CLI args.
 See [default.toml](./examples/default.toml) for a description of the `toml` file.

+> [!TIP]
+>
-In general, each option `--foo` has a `--no-foo` variant that disables cli and toml configuration for that field.
+> In general, each option `--foo` has a `--no-foo` variant that disables cli and toml configuration for that field.
 For example, the `--no-cmd-log` option will instruct shrun to ignore both cli `--cmd-log` and toml `cmd-log`, ensuring the default behavior is used (i.e. no command logging).

 ## Core Functionality